Matteeh/html-converter/README.md

 # Html-pdf-converter

-This is a Node.js (express) REST API server that converts html to pdf with phantom-html-to-pdf.
+This is a Node.js (express) REST API server that converts html to pdf or png.

 ## Pre-reqs